 This is a difficult piece for me.
 I remind myself every day that five children in the US will die today.
 Baby Doe already had her deathday.
 She is, for me, a poster-child for what happens when we deny the incredulous—parents and caretakers kill and traffic their children.
 Another face that haunts me is...
 Continue Reading →

 The pursuit was on.
-Equality of the contestants was not issue.
+Equality of the contestants was not the issue.
 Their goals were not the same.
 The stalker had in mind to catch her prey, who wanted only to escape.
 Survival was the issue here.
 The prey would do what it had to to survive.
 This scene had exploded far beyond stalking.
-The issue of route had...
+The issue...
 Continue Reading →

 What is the view of child abuse?
 I struggle with that question.
 I've found that child abuse survivors are viewed as damaged goods.
 I see pity in people’s eyes.
 I say, don’t see me and my ordeal—understand that there are children out there right this second that are undergoing the same kind of ordeal. ...
 Continue Reading →

 Joyce Bowen ✅ Freelance Writer, ✅ Child Advocate, ✅ beBee Brand Ambassador 🐝 Doctors are Gods; are they not?
 I don’t think so, but they think they are.
 I once had a doctor say to me, “Things are getting better.”
 And he was right—for doctors—not for patients.
-The Atlanta Journal Consitution wrote a scathing review of physicians...
+The Atlanta Journal Consitution wrote a scathing...
 Continue Reading →

 Christmas 1980 marked a turning point in my life.
 I was newly widowed with two small children.
 During the day I plied my trade as an electronic technician.
 At night, I was Mommy.
 What a juggling act.
 I went from angstroms to angst on a daily basis.
 I tamed electrons during the day and sought...
 Continue Reading →